What has eight arms and serves tapas? A new restaurant on Fourth Avenue

 Mullins, the chef, wants to create an atmosphere and food experience where customers can relax, unwind and feel at home, he said.

-Locally sourced food plans to be a big part of Octapas, such as local oysters, mussels, salmon and crab, as well as seasonal fruit for cocktails.
+Locally sourced food plans to be a big part of Octapas.
+They plan to offer local oysters, mussels, salmon and crab, as well as seasonal fruit for cocktails.

 The business also has an espresso machine, so people are welcome to walk in and get coffee, Mullins said.
 Bulk teas will be offered as well.

 Right now the business is only offering counter service, meaning customers will place their orders there and then take a seat.
-They expect to expand into table service, but the business needs to hire.
-They need bartenders, cooks and servers, the owners said.
+They expect to expand into table service, but the business needs to hire bartenders, cooks and servers, the owners said.

-Octapas has had a quiet, word-of-mouth opening, but is hosting the Arts Walk after-party, following Procession of the Species April 28, which will act as its grand opening.
+Octapas has had a quiet, word-of-mouth opening, but is hosting an Arts Walk after-party, following Procession of the Species on April 28, that will act as its grand opening.

 The cafe's hours are 9 a.m. to 11 p.m.
 Tuesdays through Thursdays; 9 a.m. to 1 a.m.
 Fridays and Saturdays; and 9 a.m. to 10 p.m.
 Sundays.
 For more about Octapas, visit the cafe's website at www.octapascafe.com or its Facebook page.